kamicodaxe/envzy-cli/README.md

 The GPL v3.0 ensures that any modifications or improvements made to Envzy will also be open source and available to the community.
 If you modify Envzy and make it available to others, you must also provide the corresponding source code.

-Please read the full text of the AGPL 3.0 license to understand your rights and obligations.
+Please read the full text of the GPL 3.0 license to understand your rights and obligations.

 For the full license text, visit: [GNU GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.md)